frida/frida-website/_posts/2016-06-02-frida-7-2-released.markdown

 7.2.25:

 - core: fix app launching on iOS 9.3.3
-- frida-server: fix "hang" on detach when others are attached
+- frida-server: fix "hang" on detach when another client is attached to the same process

 Enjoy!